 You are not alone.
 When I propose to a company that they invest in Office 365 Business for their collaboration suite, they counter with “We already upgraded our office software last year.” or “We already have Word.”
 Most people don’t realize the powerful small business tools and servers available through an Office 365 Business subscription.

 I do hope Microsoft considers changing the name of Office 365 Business to “Office Server Online” or “Business Server 365” and keep the Office 365 moniker for the Office software suite itself.
 Any improvements to the confusing names would be welcome.

 Still confused?
 Work with a trusted IT consultant to help you determine your needs.

-Toronto IT Consultant Services: TUCU is Tech U Can Use, and that’s what we deliver.
-We help SMB’s with all their technology needs, from fixing computer issues, to moving to Office 365 in the cloud, improving security and more.
+Toronto Microsoft Consulting Services: TUCU is Tech U Can Use, and that’s what we deliver.
+We help SMB’s with all their technology needs including Azure Cloud Solutions and Microsoft 365 solutions.
 Schedule your free consultation so we can discuss your needs and how we can help you.

 Speak to our Toronto IT Consultants for options & an estimate.Book A Call